-Each event is characterized by a category that defines its function inside your experimental design.
+Each event is characterized by a category (and a sub-category if available) that defines its function inside your experimental design.
 To change the default category (Undefined), use the pop-up menu to select the Experiment entry.
 Note how the small icon in front of the event changed from a small folder to a small red psi icon specific to the Experiment event.